 IRC Section 368 explained further

-Tax-free reorganizations can be divided into four basic categories:
+Tax-free reorganizations can be divided into the following four types: